meejah/txtorcon/docs/guide.rst

 `IStreamServerEndpoint`_ interface.
 There are various txtorcon methods (see ":ref:`create_onion`") which return some instance implementing that interface.
-These instances will also implement :class:`.IProgressProvider` -- which is a hook to register listeners which get updates about Tor's launching progress (if we started a new Tor) and Descriptor uploading.
+These instances will also implement :obj:`txtorcon.IProgressProvider` -- which is a hook to register listeners which get updates about Tor's launching progress (if we started a new Tor) and Descriptor uploading.